xnuinside/simple-ddl-parser/README.md

 ![badge1](https://img.shields.io/pypi/v/simple-ddl-parser) ![badge2](https://img.shields.io/pypi/l/simple-ddl-parser) ![badge3](https://img.shields.io/pypi/pyversions/simple-ddl-parser)

 Build with ply (lex & yacc in python).
 A lot of samples in 'tests/'.
-If you like library and use it, please, don't forget set 'star' on github.
-It's really helpful to understand that someone use it :) Thank you!
+If you like a library and use it - don't forget to set 'star'.

 ### How does it work?